json-api/json-api/format/index.md

 Relationships may be to-one or to-many.
 Relationships can be specified by including a member in a resource's relationship's object.
-The name of the relationship is its key in the the relationship object.
+The name of the relationship is its key in the relationship object.

 The value of a relationship **MUST** be an object (a "relationship object"), which **MUST** contain at least one of the following: